UConn vs. Gonzaga: Odds, spread, over/under - NCAA Tournament Elite Eight

 UConn vs. Gonzaga Odds, Spread, Over/Under

-Check out the odds, spread and over/under for this matchup across different sportsbooks.
+See the odds, spread and over/under for this matchup available on several sportsbooks.

 |Favorite